Photo: Treatment session after September 2017 earthquake in Mexico

 Hours: 8:30-5:00 both days

-- $250 – Interns and full time employees of non-profits and government agencies if received less than 30 days prior to the training
+- $300 – Interns and full time employees of non-profits and government agencies if received 30 days or more before the training

 Requirement for participation: